Skip to main content

 }

-• Scenario: You want to create a payment intent for GMD 450 and associate it with a specific customer.
+• Situation: You want to charge GMD 450 and link it to a particular customer.

 • Request: